 mutableStateOf - For local UI state inside a composable.
 Text field values, checkbox states, stuff that doesn't need to survive rotation.

 The mistake I see constantly: using StateFlow for navigation events.
 User logs in, you emit "NavigateToHome" to a StateFlow, and every time the screen recomposes, it tries to navigate again.
 Use SharedFlow for events.
+For how to wire these events to actual screen navigation with NavController, see the Jetpack Compose Navigation guide.
+If you're on the latest libraries, the Jetpack Navigation 3 migration guide covers type-safe routes with data classes instead of strings.

 Let me walk through how I'd actually build a login feature.
 Not a toy example - one that handles network errors, loading states, and validation.